Blowing Rock chamber hosts first Art in the Park event of the season

-Visitors to Art in the Park were required to wear masks and shop the booths one-way, and hand sanitizer was provided at each booth, which were placed six feet apart.
+Visitors to Art in the Park were required to wear masks and shop the booths one-way, and hand sanitizer was provided at each booth, which were placed 6-feet apart.

 “Overall, the day went very well,” said Suzy Barker, Blowing Rock Chamber’s event and communications specialist.
 “Everyone participated in wearing a face mask at Art in the Park and followed the one-way shopping path.”